Learn about our admissions process and find out how to become a member

 West Cork Sudbury School (WCSS) welcomes students who can thrive in our community and we welcome families of every composition.

-We do not discriminate on any of the nine grounds outlined in the Equal Status Act (2000-2015) in the administration of our educational policies, admissions policies, application process, assistance programmes, and other school administered policies.
+We do not discriminate on any of the nine grounds outlined in the Equal Status Acts 2000-2018 and adhere to WCSS’s Diversity & Inclusion Policy in the administration of our educational policies, enrolment policies, solidarity fund, and other school-administered policies.